 Snacks are important things to pack when traveling with diabetes, especially when you’re dealing with high blood sugar.
 You’ll be surprised at how radically a small piece of candy can alter your blood sugar for the better.
 Glucose tablets are other great options.
 A little pick-me-up can go a long way if your blood sugar has tanked, so don’t leave the house without it!

 Medical ID Bracelet

 Wearing your medical ID bracelet when traveling is important.
 If you lose consciousness, bystanders and medical staff can identify you as a person with diabetes.
 The medical bracelet also has your emergency contact information so they know who to contact if you are unable.

 As long as you pack all of these things, you’ll have a safe and enjoyable trip.
-If you’re interested in diabetic footwear, check out what we offer at Anodyne!
+If you’re interested in orthopedic shoes, check out what we offer at Anodyne!